 (this is not an exhaustive list)

-As you can see, there certainly are a number of pain syndromes that have been deemed by medical research to be effectively treated with acupuncture, but a variety of non-pain conditions as well.
+As you can see, there certainly are a number of pain syndromes that have been deemed by research to be treatable with acupuncture, but a variety of non-pain conditions as well.
 Here is a summary document of accumulated evidence for Acupuncture: Acupuncture Evidence Project.

 Please note: Dr. Tara Guzzo, N.D., R.Ac. is both a registered naturopathic doctor and a registered acupuncturist in Ontario.